edison914/Ab-Clone-Express/README.md

 Create and return a new image for a spot specified by id.

 * Require Authentication: true
-* Require proper authorization: Spot must belong to the current user - working on this.
+* Require proper authorization: Spot must belong to the current user - done
 * Request
   <!--!!START SILENT -->
   * Method: POST